White House calls for a 'comprehensive review' of eight Smithsonian museums

 "Within 120 days, museums should begin implementing content corrections where necessary, replacing divisive or ideologically driven language with unifying, historically accurate, and constructive descriptions across placards, wall didactics, digital displays, and other public-facing materials," the letter states.

+The Smithsonian said in a statement Tuesday that its work "is grounded in a deep commitment to scholarly excellence, rigorous research, and the accurate, factual presentation of history.
+We are reviewing the letter with this commitment in mind and will continue to collaborate constructively with the White House, Congress, and our governing Board of Regents.

-But a statement it released in June said the institution is committed to ensuring that it remains "free from political or partisan influence," and aims to "ensure unbiased content."
+In a statement released in June, the institution said its committed to ensuring that it remains "free from political or partisan influence."

 "The Board of Regents will continue its vigilant, independent oversight of the Smithsonian and its museums to protect their rigorous scholarship and expertise, nonpartisanship, and accuracy, and ensure that the Smithsonian is welcoming to all Americans," the statement said.